 - Training can be expensive and time consuming.
 It takes time to get your skills up to a competitive level.
-The voice over industry is competitive and full of people who have been doing it for decades.
+The professional voice actor industry is competitive and full of people who have been doing it for decades.
 As a beginner you can’t really expect to compete with people who have more skills, knowledge, and connections than you do.
 But even those people started as a beginner years ago.
 It’s okay to be a beginner and start from where you are today.
 While getting enough equipment and know-how to start auditioning doesn’t cost much, a good coach does — and should.
-But in my experience, it is well worth the investment.
+But in my experience, it is well worth the investment to land more voice acting jobs.
 If the cost of training is prohibitive, there are many online groups you can join for free that are extremely helpful, but aren’t a substitute for 1-on-1 coaching.
 (More info on these types of groups in the guide I mentioned above.)

 - It can be isolating.
 If you’re an introvert like me, this could also go in the pros category.
 But you can expect to spend the majority of your time alone in your recording space.
 I sometimes joke that my job is to stay locked in a soundproof box in my house shoes talking to myself all day long.
 (Nightmare for some, dream job for others.)

 - Certain types of work are easier to get if you live in LA or New York.
 Although this hasn’t stopped me from making six figures from home in Kansas City.
 I have flown out to LA a few times for auditions, but I do the vast majority of my work from home.
 About every other month I do a directed session at a local studio.

 How Much Money Can You Make Voice Acting?